Create Yarmouth

 Supporting the work of the Heritage Action Zone and Out there Arts, pop-up performances in the town centre were held in June 2022 by a wind quintet from the Concert Orchestra, engaging with a range of community groups and new audiences.

-A further significant event took place at the Hippodrome in September 2023 as part of the BBC Proms festival, when the BBC Concert orchestra led by their newly appointed Chief Conductor Anna-Maria Helsing, performed a programme reflecting the iconic circus venue, as well as a new commission Seascapes by Norfolk based composer Sarah Rodgers.
+A further significant event took place at the Hippodrome in September 2023 as part of the BBC Proms festival, when the BBC Concert Orchestra, directed by their newly appointed Chief Conductor Anna-Maria Helsing, performed a programme reflecting the iconic circus venue, as well as a new commission Seascapes by Norfolk based composer Sarah Rodgers.
 This concert was broadcast on BBC Radio 3.
+The following day the Concert Orchestra delivered one of its national Young Composer Days at East Norfolk Sixth Form College, targeting young producers and creatives of all genres.

 Create Yarmouth is co-produced with the BBC Concert Orchestra, in partnership with Norfolk Music Education Hub, Norfolk Museum Service, Norfolk Arts Service, Enjoy Great Yarmouth, Creative Collisions, Out There Arts and St George’s Theatre.